hetida/hetida-designer/docs/user_guide/tutorials/component_workflow_tutorial.md

 ### Editing and writing components

-#### Looking into components
+#### Viewing components

-Hetida designer makes it easy to look into / edit / create components.
+Hetida designer makes it easy to examine, edit or create components.
 Components consist of Python code and an input / output configuration.

-If you followed the tutorial above about workflow creation, you may have a direct look into a used component by right-clicking on an operator in your workflow, choosing "Show Details" and expanding the view
+If you followed the tutorial above about workflow creation, you may directly view one of the employed components by right-clicking on an operator in your workflow, choosing "Show Details" and expanding the view

 ![expand_component_details](./../../assets/first_workflow/expand_component_details.png)